fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

 Amethyst
 ========
 FossXO uses `Amethyst v0.15.0 <https://github.com/amethyst/amethyst/tree/v0.15.0>`_
 as the game's engine.
-Amethyst is a data-driven and game engine written in Rust. [#otherengines]_ Amethyst uses a entity component system (ECS) architecture where entity represents a single object in the game.
+Amethyst is a data-driven game engine written in Rust. [#otherengines]_ Amethyst uses a entity component system (ECS) architecture where entity represents a single object in the game.
 Components store data about one aspect of the object.
 Systems contain logic that is executed on collections of components every loop.
-Amethyst additionally contains support for states, resources, and events.
+Amethyst also contains support for game states, resources, and events.

 In addition to the ECS architecture, Amethyst provides a rendering engine that supports various backends including Vulkan, a basic UI framework, audio support,